Fronteers 2010 speakers

 Jeremy Keith

-Jeremy will be presenting The Design of HTML5.
+Jeremy presented The Design of HTML5.

 Brad Neuberg